Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Indefinite Case

 where $C$ is a torsion $\Lambda$-module.
 Applying the aforementioned result on additivity of the $\lambda$-invariant (\cite[Proposition 2.1]{HL-MRL}) yields $\lambda_p(E)\leq \lambda_{p,\{ \emptyset,\Gr\}}(E)$.
 This completes the proof of the lemma. \end{proof}

-\subsection{A criterion for the triviality of $\lambda_p(E/K_\infty)$}
+\subsection{A criterion for the triviality of \texorpdfstring{$\lambda_p(E/K_\infty)$}{}}

 Recall from Proposition \ref{prop:mu-vanishes} that our running hypotheses imply that $\mu_{p}(E/K_\infty)=0$.
 We will now establish a criterion for showing that $\lambda_{p}(E/K_\infty)=0$ as well.
-This criterion relies on the deep connection between $\Sel_{\{\emptyset,0\},p^\infty}(E/K_\infty)$ and the Bertolini-Darmon-Prasanna $p$-adic $L$-function of \cite{BDP}.
+This criterion relies on the deep connection between $\Sel_{\{\emptyset,0\},p^\infty}(E/K_\infty)$ and the Bertolini--Darmon--Prasanna $p$-adic $L$-function of \cite{BDP}.
 Recall that in this setting, the main conjecture is proven in \cite{BCK}, and as a result, one has a formula for the constant term of the characteristic element of the Selmer group $\Sel_{\{\emptyset,0\},p^\infty}(E/K_\infty)$.

 \begin{proposition} Assume that $\Sh(E/K)[p^\infty]$ is finite and that $(E,K,p)$ is admissible.
 Let $f_{\{\emptyset,0\}}(T)$ denote a generator of the characteristic ideal of the torsion module $\mathcal{X}_{\{\emptyset,0\}}(E/K_\infty)$, viewed as an element of $\Z_p\llbracket T\rrbracket$.
 Then